rokwire/rokwire-building-blocks-api/README.md

 - Create Rokwire Platform API Docker image using instructions in section `Docker / AWS ECR` and run:

-      docker run -p 80:8080 rokwire/api-doc`
+      docker run -p 80:8080 rokwire/api-doc

   Then access the API doc at http://localhost/docs.

 ## Docker / AWS ECR

-Create Docker image for Rokwire Platform API and push to AWS ECR for deployment using Fargate:
+Create Docker image for Rokwire Platform API and push to AWS ECR for deployment using Fargate from within AWS CLI:

 ```
 docker build -t rokwire/api-doc .